Mina's Garden - Integration support for what opened

 Journey Clinical KAP platform

 Ketamine clinics in every major city.
 Psilocybin legal in two states with a third launching this year.
-Retreat centers opening faster than anyone can evaluate.
+Retreat centers opening faster than anyone can evaluate them.

 The founding team